pivotal-cf/docs-gemfire-for-tas/README.md

 **main**: The `main` branch is used for development work and is not published.

-**v2.0**: The `v2.0` branch is used to publish the pre-release v2.0 version of the site.
+**v2.0**: The `v2.0` branch is used to publish the live v2.0 version of the site.
 Create pull requests on `v2.0` to contribute bug fixes or correct technical inaccuracies in the v2.0 documentation.

 **v1.14**: The `v1.14` branch is used to publish the live v1.14 version of the site.
 Create pull requests on `v1.14` to contribute bug fixes or correct technical inaccuracies in the v1.14 documentation.